 If you are not sure about any pertinent information like one of the surnames, or the exact date of birth, visit the Catholic church parish in the city or town where the deceased person resided.
 Mexican Catholic churches have kept baptismal records for nearly 500 years.
 This type of record can give you the missing information.

 Go to the Registro Civil (the Mexican Vital Statistics office) in the city in which the person died and take the information you have acquired.
-Go early as a long line begins to form after 9 a.m.
+Go early to avoid longer lines.

-Give the clerk the information you have and ask the clerk for the certificate of death.
-Be ready to pay a fee of approximately $20.
+Give the clerk the information you have and ask the clerk for the Mexican death certificate.
+Be ready to pay a nominal fee, which varies.
 The administrative personnel may ask you to return in the afternoon.

 If the record is still in the municipality, the clerk at the Registro Civil will give you a certified copy of the death certificate at the appointed time.
 If not, you will be redirected to the state Registro Civil.
 In this case repeat Steps 1 through 4.

 Apply online if the person died in the state of Nuevo Leon, or Jalisco.
-A few states have digitalized their files and you can request the information from the Registro Civil website.
+A few states have digitalized their files and you can request a Mexican death certificate from the Registro Civil website.